The Final “R” in “BRRR”: A Step by Step Guide to Refinancing

 On a positive note, working with Garden State Home Loans has been such a great experience and we will definitely be reaching out to them again when we are ready to move forward.

 This post will be updated frequently to reflect the progress being made.

-** I’d like to point out that Garden State Home Loans have been SUPER quick and attentive on their end, and if we weren’t dealing with renovations, they would be able to close in less than 30 days.
-So while this time line will definitely last longer than that, it’s not a true reflection on how efficient Garden State Home Loans, and other lenders, are on refinances.
+** I’d like to point out that Garden State Home Loans have been SUPER quick and attentive on their end, and if we weren’t dealing with renovations at the time, they would have been able to close in less than 30 days.
+So while this time line has definitely lasted longer than that, it’s not a true reflection on how efficient Garden State Home Loans, and other lenders, are on refinances.